+I got a lot of inspiration from other Bell birthday cake pictures on this site.
 I made this Barbie doll cake for a friend’s four year old daughter.
 I used a Belle doll, the Wilton Wonder Mold pan and two 8″ layers underneath.
 I used two yellow cake mixes plus one box of vanilla pudding for each mix.

 The frosting is Wilton’s butter cream recipe which is a half a cup of shortening and a half a cup of butter creamed with one teaspoon of vanilla and four cups of powdered sugar.
 It works great and holds its consistency after being piped.
 I made the flowers using a drop flower tip and royal icing.